jcmcken/jgen/README.md

   the ``int`` function will be applied to the value.
 * If a value is "float-like" (that is if the mapping ``lambda x: str(float(x.rstrip("0")))`` is the identity mapping), the ``float`` function will be applied to the value.

+Note that the JSON specification does **not** allow data keys to be anything except the string type.

 ## Data Merging